quekky/pyktv/README.md

 ### When I try your program after unzipping the release, videos are not playing

-Due to copyright (and huge video files), I *cannot* provide you with the ktv video files.
+Due to copyright (and huge video files), I **cannot** provide you with the ktv video files.
 You'll need to buy the video files/vcd and edit the database yourself.

 ### Why is the release so big?

-Ask PyQt5
+Due to the number of 3rd party libraries used, those libraries are huge!